 - Non-nucleoside reverse transcriptase inhibitors ("non-nukes" or NNRTIs)

 - Boosting agents

 Some pills include several drugs from different drug classes.
-There are many ways to combine the drugs, but experts recommend that people who have never taken HIV drugs start with a combination that includes an integrase inhibitor and at least one other drug.
+There are many ways to combine the drugs, but experts recommend that in the US, most people who have never taken HIV drugs start with a combination that includes an integrase inhibitor and at least one other drug.

 - An integrase inhibitor plus 2 NRTIs (for most people starting treatment);